korlibs-archive/korim/README.md

 Korim provides utilities for reading and writing some image formats without any kind of additional dependency.

-PNG, JPG, TGA, BMP, ICO and PSD.
+PNG, JPG, TGA, BMP, ICO, PSD and DDS (DXT1, DXT2, DXT3, DXT4 and DXT5).

 ### Color Formats